Buy or gift a stand-alone digital subscription and get unlimited access to dozens of back issues for just £18.99 / $18.99 a year.

 Please register at www.exacteditions.com/digital/cornucopia with your subscriber account number or contact subscriptions@cornucopia.net

-Roger Norman (born 1948) has spent equal amounts of time living in Greece and Turkey.
+Roger Norman spent equal amounts of time living in Greece and Turkey.
 He was a wheelbarrow farmer on Euboia for years.
 In 1995, he walked from Istanbul to Athens for a Turkish–Greek charity, writing for the Turkish Daily News as he went.
-He now lives in Eskişehir and lectures at Anadolu University.
+He went on to live in Eskişehir and lecture at Anadolu University.

 On Christmas Day we lost a fine journalist and historian with a deep love of Turkey.
 An intellectual who wrote with great ease, loyal, funny – and often querulous – he inspired friends and students across the world.
 Here, Roger Norman sifts through the tributes, and opposite, Patricia Daunt recalls happy memories of a long friendship